bitrise-io/devcenter/_articles/reviews/getting-started-with-macos-apps.md

    ![Export method env var](/img/export-method-envvar.png)
 6. [Start a build](/builds/starting-builds-manually/).

-If you uploaded the correct code signing files, the `Certificate and profile installer` Step should install your code signing files and the `Xcode Archive for Mac` Step should export an .ipa with the development export method.
-If you have the `Deploy to Bitrise.io` Step in your workflow, you can find the .ipa on the `Apps & Artifacts` tab of the build page.
+If you uploaded the correct code signing files, the `Certificate and profile installer` Step should install your code signing files and the `Xcode Archive for Mac` Step should export an .app or .pkg file with the development export method.
+If you have the `Deploy to Bitrise.io` Step in your workflow, you can find the binary package file on the `Apps & Artifacts` tab of the build page.

 ## Deploying to the App Store